Gerard-Lahuerta/xnap-project-matcad/README.md

 | `skimage` |  | X | | | |

 ## Model 1
-Also knows as the alpha version, this model is a starting poing, helping to understand how an image is transformed into RGB pixel values and later translated into LAB pixel values, changing the color space.
+Also known as the alpha version, this model is a starting poing, helping to understand how an image is transformed into RGB pixel values and later translated into LAB pixel values, changing the color space.

 The data set to test and train the model initially consisted of a single image to train, which made the model learn only how to paint faces.

 Subsequently, the data set of model 2 (consisting of 8 images) was used to train and test the model, where it was observed that the model was capable of coloring not only faces, but complete people with different backgrounds.

-This model is the fastest, providing results for 1000 epochs in a few minutes and coloring the photos quite accurately.
+This model is the fastest, providing results for 1000 epochs in a few minutes and coloring the photos quite accurately, but, if this model is trained with diferents datasets, his behaviour will change radicaly depending on its hyperparameters.

-CONFIRMAS SI SE HA PROBADO CON EL CAPTIONING!!!!!!!!!!!!

-AÑADIR CONCLUSIONES Y COSIÑAS

-COMENTAR DEL ENCODER DECODER
+Depending the amount on epochs and images used in the trainig proces the model will generate a colorized image (as a test output) that goes to:
+- grey-scale (no changes)
+- veige-filter (does not learn and give a neutral color, sum of all the primary colors that has the less "distance" between all them)
+- colourized but not all of the image (not learn enough)
+- colourized semi-perfectly or perfectly (learned)
+- colourized but the colour not maches, in a significant weay, the image (overfited learning) To adjust this problem we must augment in a semi-proportional form the epochs and the images used in the train process.

+This efect (augment the epochs proportionaly to the number of images used to train) has the next effect; the time needed to train the model increases crtitically.

+However, if the target to colorize is similar to the images learned in training, the model can  provide quite good results with less images and a significant amount of epochs.

+To sum up, this model, despite being the early prototipe and having some limitations is versatil enough to adapt diferent datasets and necesities.
 ## Model 2
-Also knows as the beta version, the model is based in the alpha version.
+Also known as the beta version, the model is based in the alpha version.
 It has a similar convolution network but has a differed purpose.
 It is designed to use more than one image to train the network (avoid memorization and starting to have a model able to learn).
 Nevertheless, and despite of his bigger network respect its precessor, does not obtain quite good results colorizing a whole group of images.